 Coronavirus update: Please note that the Run Loch Lomond team will continue to monitor and abide by government guidance for hosting outdoor running events.
-Should Run Loch Lomond have to be cancelled or rescheduled as a result of this guidance, we guarantee deferral to a new date or a refund of entry fees.
-We hope to be in a position to launch the event and accept entries in early 2021.
+We hope to be in a position to launch the event and accept entries soon.

 The Loch Lomond 10k replaced the Vale of Leven 10k in 2019.
 The Vale of Leven 10k was managed by Polaroid Eyewear from 1986 until 2016 with West Dunbartonshire Leisure Trust taking over the event in 2017.
 WDLT continued the event in it’s same form until changing the route, rebranding and further developing it in 2019.

 The previous winners over the years have included John Hanratty 1987, Peter Fleming 1990, Nat Muir 1991, Chris Robison 1993/94, Keith Anderson 1997/98, Kenyans Benson Masya 1999 & Stephen Ariga 2001.
 In 2000 local athlete Glen Stewart took the honours.